MrPigss/BetterJSONStorage/README.rst

 BetterJSONStorage is a faster 'Storage Type' for TinyDB_.
-It uses the faster Orjson_ library for parsing the JSON and BLOSC_ for compression.
+It uses the faster Orjson_ library for parsing the JSON and BLOSC2_ for compression.

 Parsing, compressing, and writing to the file is done by a seperate thread so reads don't get blocked by slow fileIO.
 Smaller filesizes result in faster reading and writing (less diskIO).